 A quick detour.

 It’s actually a good idea, it tells you about, fats, salts, carbs and sugar in the food you are about to enjoy.
 At a quick glance, you can gauge if a food is bad for you or at least something you should only consume as a treat.
 Why pizza is all red I have no idea…..lol.
 The reason I bring this up is that I am a total fruit addict.
 I am trying to snack on more veg and less fruit now because of this campaign.
 The great thing about these individual microwave apple pear crumbles is if you have gotten to the end of the day and are running a little short.
 Then bam you can enjoy 2 of your 5 a day.
 In themselves, these little treats are actually pretty healthy.
-The refined sugar is limited, but the natural sugars do keep them pretty sweet.
+The refined sugar is limited, but the natural sugars do keep it pretty sweet.

 I shall stop boring you with these educational food tips now and get back to these individual microwave apple pear crumbles.
 The topping is your basic crumble mixture, just in greatly reduced amounts.
 A little flour, sugar, butter and a pinch of cinnamon to bring it all together.
 The combination of the fruit and topping make a lovely quick dessert.
 I didn’t serve these with anything else, but some custard or a lovely vanilla ice cream would fancy them right up.